gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

    1. Pick a hit point at random for every cell in the list; we'll use it for computing the direct lighting contribution for the cell as well as for spawning a "bounce ray" (using cosine-weighted sampling for instance).
    1. Whatever the bounce ray hits, check whether a cell exists; if so, use its radiance as contribution, if not, do nothing.

-A great property of this approach is that we only trace one "bounce ray" per affected cell, while still getting a fairly decent approximation of "infinite" multiple bounces (temporally recurrent, in fact).
+A great property of this approach is that we only trace one "bounce ray" per affected cell, while still getting a decent approximation of "infinite" multiple bounces (temporally recurrent, in fact).
 This turns out to be a great knob for balancing quality vs. performance.
 Indeed, using smaller cells, we achieve greater fidelity but at higher cost.
-Conversely with larger cells, we introduce more bias but our path tracer now runs much faster.
+Conversely with larger cells, we introduce more bias, but our path tracer now runs much faster.
 This property can easily be tweaked on a per-scene basis to obtain the best possible results. :slightly_smiling_face:

 Still, the image remains fairly noisy.